kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/14-js-organization/04-webpack-automation.md

 * Refresh browser
 * Look how easy it is to import jQuery
 * `Webpack Automation test#2` should now be in console
+* Change some JavaScript code you will see webpack is watching as well as gulp and you do not have to restart them

 ## Have Browsersync refresh JavaScript
 Any changes to JavaScript and browsersync refreshes our browser